SatoshiPortal/wasabiwallet-guide/README.md

 # Why we recommend Wasabi wallet

 Wasabi is an open-source, Bitcoin-only wallet for Desktop.
 It is privacy-focused, and offers some of the highest security standards.
 It is easy to use once you overcome a small learning curve.
 It is fully non-custodial and access to funds can never be restricted.
 It has a large community of users and the development team is transparent and reputable.
 Many advanced features are also available.
-The wallet account management interface makes it a good choice for small business owners.
+Although the wallet primarily targets end users, the wallet account management interface makes it a good choice for small business owners.

 {% hint style="success" %}
 You can use Wasabi Wallet in combination with all major hardware wallets.